 A formal prequalification process is an important initial step in establishing an effective contractor SH&E program.
-Although SH&E personnel are not typically in control of the contractor prequalification or selection process, there are opportunities to provide input on the SH&E performance of prospective contractors during the prequalification process.
+Although SH&E personnel are not typically in control of the contractor pregualification or selection process, opportunities exist to provide input on the SH&E performance of prospective contractors during the prequalification process.

-The prequalification process typically involves
+The prequalification process typically involves the prospective contractor providing the owner with a completed prequalification questionnaire (PQQ) and supporting documents and programs.
+The PQQ's purpose is to identify those contracting organizations with effective safety management systems with proactive cultures.
+The completed PQQ should be evaluated by a review panel comprising a variety of experts from various departments within the company.
+Areas of expertise represented on the review panel should include the following (Farrow, 1999):

-the prospective contractor providing the owner with a completed prequalification questionnaire (PQQ) and supporting documents and programs.
-The purpose of the PQQ is to identify those contracting organizations with effective safety management systems with proactive cultures.
-The completed PQQ should be evaluated by a review panel comprising of a variety of experts from various departments within the company.
-Areas of expertise represented on the review panel should include the following (Farrow 33):
+- •SH&E issues: look at culture, safety management systems, regulatory compliance and safety performance. - •Technical issues: review organizational structure, discipline/trade skills, ability and experience in similar projects.

-- Safety, health, and environmental issueslooking at culture, safety management systems, regulatory compliance, and safety performance. - Technical issues reviewing organizational structure, discipline/trade skills, ability and experience in similar projects.
+•Quality issues: evaluate the contracting organization's ability to ensure the integrity and quality of the service.

-- Quality issues evaluating the ability of the contracting organization to ensure the integrity and quality of the service. - Financial issues - ensuring that resources are available to meet the demands, performance standards and costs.
+•Financial issues: ensure that resources are available